 There are three different IUAs to choose from with Zion: $1,000, $2,500, and $5,000.
 The IUA that you choose will dictate how much your monthly contribution amount will be.

-One of the biggest things that makes Zion Health stand out from the rest of the pack is the fact that there are no annual caps!
+One of the biggest things that makes Zion Health stand out from the rest of the pack is the fact that there are no annual or lifetime caps!
 This is pretty amazing.
 Most HealthShares will have some kind of limit per incident you have, or per membership year, but not Zion Health.
 Wow!

-Zion Health’s Direct Membership is comparable to the other HealthShares and will work pretty similarly.
+Zion Health’s Direct Membership is comparable to some other HealthShares and will work pretty similarly.
 Your actual monthly price will depend on your age, number of members in your household, and your chosen IUA.

 With their emphasis on customer service and no wait times for calls, it’s best just to reach out to them if you’re interested in providing Zion Health to your workplace.

 Zion Health provides an online way to submit “needs requests,” and they also have a member portal where members may submit requests.
-Typically though, members can use their Member ID card to let their provider send bills directly to Zion Health by mail or electronic (EDI) means.
+Typically, though, members can use their Member ID card to let their provider send bills directly to Zion Health by mail or electronic (EDI) means.

 Signing up for Zion Health seems pretty straight forward.
 You can head to their website to look at quotes and get enrolled.
 If you sign up online, you actually sign up.
 You won’t have to wait for someone to get back to you.
-A digital ID card will be sent to you by email and then your ID card is sent by mail.
+A digital ID card will be sent to you by email and then your paper ID card is sent by mail.
 Pretty easy.